 PHL 4403 Advanced Topics in Contemporary Philosophy This variable-topic course provides students with the opportunity to explore contemporary issues, movements and thinkers.
-It may focus on particular philosophical traditions or problem areas such as the Philosophy of Language, Hermeneutics or Deconstruction, Philosophy of Mind or Feminist Philosophy.
+It may focus on particular philosophical traditions or problem areas such as the Philosophy of Language, Hermeneutics or Deconstruction or Philosophy of Mind.
 Students may repeat the course for credit provided the topic is different.